abxsantos/codekatas-TDD/CONTRIBUTING.md

 ## How Can I Contribute?

+#### Suggest improvements!
+Suggest improvements for the readme and this guideline!
+To do that just open an issue.

+You can also open an issue to suggest improvements in the kata problems.

+You can also open issues to discuss a given kata problem.
+Just check if one isn't open already before opening one yourself.

 #### Add you own kata problem!
 To do that create a new folder with the kata name in **snake_case** and add the given rules for the kata in a file written in markdown.